-Produced by a reputable provider, TELUS LivingWell Companion offers a system that will keep you or your loved ones safe regardless of where they reside in Canada.
+Offered by a reputable provider, TELUS LivingWell Companion provides a system that will help you or your loved ones feel safe regardless of where they reside in Canada.
 Their subscriptions are fairly priced and you’re guaranteed value for your money.

 All things considered, the TELUS LivingWell medical alert system is a great choice.
 The pros greatly outweigh the cons, and the price is good, too, with plans starting at less than $1 a day.